From Cameroon to U.S. pilot; student seeks wings

 |0

-This work, From Cameroon to U.S. pilot; student seeks wings [Image 5 of 5], by A1C Jake Jacobsen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From Cameroon to U.S. pilot; student seeks wings, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT